Rhino Safari Camp is located on Rhino Island within Matusadona National Park.

 Drinks included: Yes, except for premium wines and spirits.

-Birdwatching: With its location overlooking Lake Kariba, Rhino Safari Camp is well placed for spotting good numbers of birdlife, including African fish eagles, various breeds of hornbill, storks, geese, ducks, plovers and other breeds of water birds.See more ideas for Birdwatching in Zimbabwe
+Birdwatching: With its location overlooking Lake Kariba, Rhino Safari Camp is well placed for birdwatching in Zimbabwe.
+Sightings include African fish eagles, various breeds of hornbill, storks, geese, ducks, plovers and other breeds of water birds.See more ideas for Birdwatching in Zimbabwe

 Walking safaris: The aptly named Rhino Camp is a great place to track black rhino on foot.
 Armed professional Zimbabwean walking guides lead all of the walks – and tracking the resident big game is a real highlight.See more ideas for Walking safaris in Zimbabwe